generalui/python-flask-ariadne-api-starter/Python API Development Environment in Docker: Under the Hood.md

 The `command` option is executed in the container once the container is built.
 I have created an optional `NO_AUTO_START` variable that will be set (or not) in the container.
 If it is set to a truthy value, the container will NOT automatically start the server.
 This may be useful for starting the container and then entering the container to do all dev inside.
 The server may then be started inside the container and played with exclusively in the container context.
 More on this later.
 If `NO_AUTO_START` is set to a truthy value, then I execute `tail -f /dev/null`.
 This tails nothing but provides a process to run so that the container will keep running.

 The `ports` option exposes ports inside the container to the outside machine.
 The `FLASK_RUN_PORT` is the port that the server will be running on.
 As localhost inside the container can't be accessed by the local browser, the port is exposed.
-This is also true for the `SNAKEVIZ_PORT` port, the port that the profiling info page is rendered on.
-Learn more about [SnakeViz](https://jiffyclub.github.io/snakeviz/).
+This is also true for the `SNAKEVIZ_PORT` port, the port that the Snakeviz [†††](#resources) profiling info page is rendered on.

 The `volumes` option is very important in the development environment.
 We create a number of volumes here.
-All of them are delegated for better performance.
+All of them are delegated [††††](#resources) for better performance.
 This is geared towards developing INSIDE the container.
-See [Docker volumes: cached vs delegated](https://tkacz.pro/docker-volumes-cached-vs-delegated/).
 I create these 4 volumes:

 - I map the local project directory to the working directory inside the container.
 Thus, changes made in the local are reflected inside the container and vice versa.